arfatkhan2/ToDoList/README.md

 npm start

 This command will start the development server and open the application in your default web browser.
 If it doesn't open automatically, you can access it at http://localhost:3000.

+***npm install causes dependency errors with the redux-persist , make sure to use npm start --force ***